evgeniiaraz/wiki_project/README.md

 It uses the same batch settings as the *clustering_minibk.py* flat clustering and recursively divides all the clusters is two.
 It does not take the input as arguments, you would need to put them in the script, but I can modify the script so that it does take them.
 If you need it modified, let me know.

+*Note:* I have tried bottom-up hierarchical clustering but it would take a month to perform, so I chose top-down.

 #### Testing and evaluation